Can you hear the drums Ferdinand-oh – part 2

 The next step toward a declaration of war was finding a mechanism to provide a reasonable and juridical basis for such a declaration.
 To that end, a council of ministers met in Austria and agreed to present Serbia with a list of demands they would almost certainly reject.
 Soon the German Ambassador to Austro-Hungary, and the Austro-Hungarian Foreign Minister were holding almost daily meetings about how to co-ordinate the diplomatic action to justify a war against Serbia.

 The Serbians turned to the relatively weak European powers of France and Russia neither of which agreed to support them.
-Faced with this lack of support, Serbia accepted all of the terms of the ultimatum except one.
+Faced with this lack of support, Serbia accepted all of the terms of the ultimatum except the last which would have violated their Constitution, the law of criminal procedure, and utterly undermined their national sovereignty.
 Winston Churchill wrote of the ultimatum, “Europe is trembling on the verge of a general war.
 The Austrian ultimatum to Serbia being the most insolent document of its kind ever devised.”
 Still, he believed the British should remain neutral should war break out.

 Predictably, the situation quickly spiraled out of control.
 On 28 July 1914, Austria declared war on Serbia.
 On 1 August Germany declared war on Russia and then on France two days later – a war they began by invading Belgium.
 Despite Churchill’s belief that Britain should remain neutral, Britain declared war on Germany on August fourth.